SECTION 11: OTHER COSTS AND GOVERNMENT FEES AND TAXES, WHEN BUYING PHUKET PROPERTY

 While the taxes and fees are relatively simple, they are not always uniform, as they depend on either the developer (for a new build), or on the seller’s situation (with a resale).
 On a resale, you will likely be expected to share fees 50/50 with the seller.
 These will vary depending on the length of time the seller has owned the property, and the actual capital gain they have made during that time.
-If the seller has owned the property for more than 5 years, these costs shouldn’t amount to more than 1-2% of the purchase price (if shared).
+If the seller has owned their property for more than 5 years, these costs shouldn’t amount to more than 1-2% of the purchase price (if shared).

 Depending on where you live, you may be required to pay for a title search, valuation, survey, or Stamp Duty.
 The fees are clear and easy understand, and Thai law prohibits a developer from charging more than 50% of the fees on a new build.
 On a private sale the law does not specify which fees should be paid by which party, however, it is accepted practice that the buyer and seller should split the fees 50/50.
 If you have doubts or questions about the fees you are being asked to pay, contact your agent or lawyer for advice on what the split should typically be.

-Please note that while freehold condominiums are recommended over leaseholds, the upgrade to freehold usually entails an extra charge.
+Please note that while Phuket’s freehold condominiums are recommended over leaseholds, the upgrade to freehold usually entails an extra charge.
 This may be either a fixed THB amount or a percentage, but it will not necessarily be included in the initial purchase price.

 When buying property the fees are typically as follows: